Search results for

 Lockscreen Widgets screenshot

-Price: Free / Varies
+Price: Free / Optional in-app purchases

-Use your lock screen
+Use your phone’s default lock screen

 Price: Free

-Unfortunately, with the lock screen minimized as much as it has been, that’s about all you can do even with third-party replacements these days.
+Unfortunately, with the lock screen minimized as much as it has been, that’s about all you can do, even with third-party replacements these days.
 We recommend sticking with the stock lock screen if you can because third-party options are quickly dropping out of fashion.
 In addition, with biometric solutions becoming more popular, many people pass right by the lock screen anyway with fingerprints.
 Personally, we think it’s better that way anyway.